demisto/content/Packs/PicusAutomation/README.md

 - After a new threat is added to PICUS, use playbooks for a quick assessment, remediation steps, and observe

-- Pull mitigation suggestions directly from the unique PICUS mitigation library and use them in your playbooks for seamless automation to a security product.
+- Pull mitigation suggestions directly from the unique PICUS mitigation library and use them in your playbooks for seamless automation to a security product

-- See which threats blocked or which are don't work properly in your environment and remediate them automatically.
+- See which threats blocked or which are don't work properly in your environment and remediate them automatically

 And see how robust your processes are by measuring the SLA of all these steps.